Sea Star Festival - Credit: Sea Star Photo Team

 The nearest Croatian airport to the festival site is Pula Airport, which has a good number of flights arriving from the UK, Ireland and the rest of Europe.
 Check out our Getting to Istria page for full details of these.

-Zagreb Airport may also be a possibility to fly to; from there, transfer to the main bus station in Zagreb and then get a bus over to Umag.
+Zagreb Airport may also be used to reach Umag.
+Once you land in Zagreb, transfer to the main bus station in Zagreb and then get a bus over to Umag.
 Once again, see our Getting to Zagreb page for details of flights.

 More info

-Full details on the festival can be found on the official website, Facebook or on Twitter.
+Full details on the festival can be found on the official Sea Star Festival website, Facebook or on Twitter.